HexapodBionik/hpg-server/README.md

 Resulting executable file will be in
 `target/release/` directory.
-You can run it directly or through `cargo` package manager issuing the command:
+You can run it directly or through `cargo` package manager by issuing the command:
 ```
 cargo run --release -- -e <number of endpoints>
 ```